Amirbek Juraboev: Shakhtyor Soligorsk

 On 24 February 2015, Juraboev joined Shakhtyor Soligorsk.
 After leaving Shakhtyor Soligorsk, Juraboev went on trial with Belshina Bobruisk, but did not earn a contract.

 Barki Tajik

 In January 2016, Juraboev signed for Barki Tajik.

 Istiklol

 In June 2016, Juraboev signed for FC Istiklol from Barki Tajik.

 Navbahor Namangan

 On 26 July 2019, Juraboev left Istiklol to join Uzbekistan club, Navbahor Namangan on a six-month contract.

 Return to Istiklol

 On 7 August 2020, Juraboev returned to FC Istiklol, signing a one-year contract with the club.

 United City

 On 10 March 2022, Juraboev moved to Philippines to join United City in the Philippines Football League.

 Kedah Darul Aman

 On 10 December 2022, Juraboev was officially signed by Malaysia Super League club, Kedah Darul Aman for the 2023 Malaysia Super League.

 Second return to Istiklol

 On 18 March 2024, Istiklol announced the return of Juraboev on a contract until the end of 2025.
+On 25 January 2026, Istiklol announced that they had extended their contract with Juraboev until the end of the 2026 season.